ScottEKendall/JAMF-Pro-Scripts/ForcePlatformSSO/README.md

 ![](./ForcePlatformSSO-Focus.png)

+If you are using the Modern JAMF API credentials, you need to set:

+* `Update Static Computer Groups`

 ##### _v1.0 - Initial Commit_
 ##### _1.1 - Made MDM profile and JAMF group mame passed in variables vs hard coded_
 * _Make sure that all exit processes go thru the cleanup_and_exit function_